 On the mobile app, potential duplicates will appear in red on a report:

-Click into a violating expense to Ignore or Merge Expenses on the app.
+Click into a violating expense to Ignore or Merge Expense on the app.

-If you'd like to remove the expense from the report instead, click Back and then swipe left to remove the expense.
-This will return the expense to the expenses screen, but remove it from the report.
+If you'd like to remove the expense from the report instead, tap < Expense and then swipe left to Remove the expense.
+This will return the expense to the Expenses page, but remove it from the report.

 From the approver perspective:

-The approver will have the same ability to click into the red exclamation point to resolve the potential duplicate:
+A Potential duplicated expense violation will appear similar to the violation the user received.
+The approver will have the same ability to click into the red exclamation point to click View > Resolve:

 Troubleshooting and FAQ